-Derivatives firms have an obligation to transact with a derivatives party under terms that are fair.
-What constitutes "fair" will vary depending on the particular circumstances.
-Misrepresenting the nature of the product and related risks, or deliberately selling a derivative that is not suitable for a derivatives party, would not be considered to be "fair" and, in our view, would be a breach of the fair dealing obligation.
-We also expect the derivatives firm to provide a derivatives party with information about the implications of terminating a derivative prior to maturity, including potential exit costs.
 As part of the policies and procedures required under section 30, a derivatives firm is expected to be able to demonstrate that it has established and follows policies and procedures that are reasonably designed to achieve fair terms, in the context, for the derivatives firm's derivatives parties and that these policies and procedures are reviewed regularly and amended as required.

 We interpret the fair dealing obligation to include determining prices for derivatives transacted with derivatives parties in a fair and equitable manner.
 We expect there to be a rational basis for a discrepancy in price where essentially the same derivative is transacted with different derivatives parties.
 Factors that indicate a rational basis could include the level of counterparty risk of a derivatives party, the derivatives party's trading activity, or relationship pricing.
-Lack of sophistication, knowledge or understanding about a derivatives product should never be a factor in providing less advantageous pricing.
+Lack of sophistication, knowledge or understanding of a derivatives product should never be a factor in providing less advantageous pricing.
 Both the compensation component and the market value or price component of the derivative are relevant in determining whether the price for a derivatives party is fair.
-A derivatives firm's policies and procedures under section 30 must address how both the price of the derivative as well as the reasonableness of compensation are determined.
+A derivatives firm's policies and procedures under section 30 must address pricing practices, as well as how the reasonableness of compensation is determined.
 A derivatives party should be given an opportunity, at their option, to obtain independent advice before transacting in a derivative.